What’s more fun than a wedding reception?

 Racked up enough cash or travel rewards to put a serious dent in your pre-wedding party expenditures?
 Redeem them!
 Nothing is more satisfying than completely offsetting the cost of a flight with points or miles earned from months of careful spending, or using just-redeemed cash to pay for that flight directly.

-Pro Tip: If you have the means, you can actually make money by redeeming your points or miles against a hotel purchase.
+Remember, if you have the means, you can actually make money by redeeming your points or miles against a hotel purchase – just as I did in San Diego.
 Just pay the full cost up front with your loyalty currency (or a combination of cash and currency), then ask members of the group to pay you back for their shares.
 You could pocket hundreds of dollars in extra cash this way.
 Don’t feel bad – you spent thousands to earn those points, after all.

 3. Gauge the Group’s Financial Boundaries

 Do this after you firm up your party dates and attendance list, but before you begin planning in earnest.
 Awkward though it may be, it’ll prevent a lot of even more awkward – or downright contentious – issues down the road.